 The metal detector is of the slaughter by-products department is in use for tongues, as pigs can eat some small metal parts which can be found in tongues.
+Limits: 4,0 - 6, 0 mm (ss, Fe, non Fe)

 Metal hazard is controlled by metal checks (machine / knife intactness / counting numbered sets) in relation to the hazard analysis.
 Registration and corrective actions could be demonstrated.